MatRos-sf/ShadowingApp/README.md

 - The application has been tested only on Linux systems.
 - This application is ideal for individuals looking to practice shadowing or dictation techniques to improve their language skills.
 - Recording functionality: A voice recording feature is planned and will be added in a future update.
+- **Automated Tests:** Tests are automatically executed during pull requests on GitHub to ensure code quality.
 ## Project Structure
 Here is a brief overview of the project structure: